-The Communication Challenge
+The Communication Challenge A classic comic from "Hi & Lois" strip shows their son arriving home from school and proudly announcing, "My teacher gave me a

-- A classic comic from "Hi & Lois" strip shows their son arriving home from school and proudly announcing, "My teacher gave me a 'Super' on my report!" - "Wow!" exclaims Lois.
-"Is that the best you can get?" - "No," he replies.
-"Stupendous,' Outrageous,' and 'Magnificent' are all better.
-'Super' is just okay." - 4.
-We will be discussing grading and reporting to parents later in the workshop. - 5.
-Let's continue our discussion of Teacher Commentary.
+- "Wow!" exclaims Lois.
+"Is that the best you can get?" - "No," he replies. "'Stupendous,' 'Outrageous,' and 'Magnificent' are all better.
+'Super' is just okay."